 There are infinite routes to self-transformation.
-A wide range of approaches through religion, spirituality, psychology, self-help, personal development, and science offer us opportunity to move ourselves toward better well-being.
+A wide range of approaches through religion, spirituality, psychology, self-help, personal development, and science offer us opportunity to move ourselves toward stress reduction, happiness, inner peace, self-improvement, personal growth, enhanced performance, and general well-being.

 However, it can be easy to spin your wheels, plateau in an unfulfilling way, or even take steps backwards right when you think you’re making progress.